snowood1/wenn/README.md

 ## More
 5. We first pretrain the ENN classfier to reach a good accuracy and then feed it into the alogrithm to calibrate its unceratiny.
    All the pretrained classifiers is under the folder 'pretrain'.
-   Note that this pretrained ENN models are **different** from the normal softmax pretrained model.
+   Note that the pretrained ENN models are **different** from the normal softmax pretrained model.
+   It is trained using Eq.9.
+Please also refer to pretrain function inside main.py.

 5. Our model use the rest code as baselines.
 But we change all the base classfier as ResNet-20 in our experiments.